GEB-model/GEB/docs/preprocessing/preprocessing.rst

 Preprocessing
 ##############

 This section describes how all model input data should be obtained and processed.
-By default, all data should be saved in the folder `DataDrive/GEB`.
+By default, all data should be saved in the folder `ROOT`.

 .. toctree::
    :maxdepth: 2